StackExchange/Stacks-Editor/README.md

 ## Browser Bundle analysis

-Generate a `stats.json` file for analysis using
+Generate a `stats.json` file for analysis using:

     npm run print-stats